drkmgr/robot/README.md

 ## Info
 This repo contains two Robot Framework tests:
-* **signup.robot** - creates user, proceeds through "Welcome" procedure, select video and play preview
+* **signup.robot** - creates user, proceeds through "Welcome" procedure, select video and play preview.
+If you want to check this suite, I suggest to change user's information in `data/variables.robot`
-* **login.robot test suit** - same as above, but insted creating user, login using information from data/variables.robot
+* **login.robot** - same as above, but insted creating user, login using information from `data/variables.robot`

 ## How-To
 ### Requirements